-Aim: This study aimed to generate an improved method of protein extraction and purification
+Aims: This study aimed to generate an improved method of protein extraction and purification

 from plant tissues containing very high amounts of phenolic compounds and other interfering

-Background: Protein extraction at proteomic studies on some plant species including conifers is challenging and the yield
+Background: Protein extraction at proteomic studies on some plant species, including conifers, is

-produce higher purity of samples compatible for high precision molecular systems and analysis.
+abilities to produce higher purity of samples compatible for high precision molecular systems

-Method: The new method was compared with the other two for their efficiencies in classical SDS-
+Methods: The new method was compared with the other two for their efficiencies in classical SDS-

 Other: The new method could be preferred, especially, for high-tech, sensitive proteomic analysis.